mikecaterino/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/includes/dbmovement-export.md

 <br/>
 <img src="../database/media/Export_Menu.png" width="400px" alt="Export database menu"/>

 The environment will be unavailable for other servicing operations, such as Sandbox refresh or package deployment during this time.
-The source environment will be usable from a Dynamics user perspective.
+The source environment will make the environment temporarily unavailable from a Dynamics user perspective.

 After the export operation completes successfully, sign off on the servicing operation on your **Environment details** page.
 You can then see the asset in your **Asset Library** in the **Database backups** section.
 <img src="../database/media/AssetLibrary_Backups.png" width="800px" alt="Asset library backup files"/>